Cooling of quark stars from perturbative QCD: Results

 As expected, including a crust removes the self-bound nature of quark stars and modifies the stellar radius as a function of mass.
 For very low-mass strange quark stars, the crust can extend several kilometers beyond the radius of the bare configuration, whereas for more massive stars it becomes much thinner.
 Although the crust noticeably alters the stellar radius, the total mass remains essentially unchanged, with differences on the order of $10^{-5} M_\odot$, which are negligible at the scale of the plotted results.
 In general, configurations (with and without a crust) corresponding to $\bar{\Lambda} = 4\mu$ are less compact than those with $\bar{\Lambda} = 2\mu$.
 Moreover, the impact of the crust on the radius is more pronounced in the $\bar{\Lambda} = 4\mu$ case, indicating a comparatively thicker crust for these configurations.

 In what follows, we compute cooling curves, i.e., the evolution of $L_\infty$ with stellar age, for quark stars with and without a crust, considering configurations with mass $M = 1.4 M_\odot$.
 The results obtained with the pQCD equation of state are shown in gray, where the cases with $\bar{\Lambda} = 2\mu$ (dashed line) and $\bar{\Lambda} = 4\mu$ (solid line) define the lower and upper limits of the gray band.
-For comparison, we also compute the cooling curve using the MIT bag model with $\mathcal{O}(\alpha_s)$ corrections \cite{Farhi:1984qu} in which the parameters are set to $\alpha_s=0.1$, $m_s=150\ \mathrm{MeV}$ and $B^{1/4}=140\ \mathrm{MeV}$.
+For comparison, we also compute the cooling curve using the MIT bag model with $\mathcal{O}(\alpha_s)$ corrections \cite{Farhi:1984qu} in which the parameters are set to $\alpha_s=0.4$, $m_s=100\ \mathrm{MeV}$ and $B^{1/4}=128.9\ \mathrm{MeV}$.
+The parameters were chosen such that the central density of the resulting $1.4\ \mathrm{M}_{\odot}$ stellar configuration lies within the range spanned by the central densities of the corresponding $1.4\ \mathrm{M}_{\odot}$ stars obtained from the upper and lower pQCD band limits.
 This result is shown in black in the cooling curves.

 For all results presented here, we assume that the initial configuration of the star is a constant redshifted temperature profile, $\tilde{T}(r) = Te^{\Phi(r)}$, and we fix the initial temperature $T = 10^{9}\ \mathrm{K}$ for both bounds of the band across all configurations.
 Previous analyses \cite{1991ApJS...75..449V, Schaab:1996jm} have shown that the choice of the initial temperature profile does not significantly affect the resulting cooling curves.
 Therefore, we adopt this simple initial condition without the need to estimate a more detailed temperature distribution.